BoraVyvorant/esi-client-ruby/docs/CalendarApi.md

 event_id = 56 # Integer | The ID of the event requested

-response = ESI::PutCharactersCharacterIdCalendarEventIdResponse.new # PutCharactersCharacterIdCalendarEventIdResponse | The response value to set, overriding current value.
+response = ESI::PutCharactersCharacterIdCalendarEventIdResponse.new # PutCharactersCharacterIdCalendarEventIdResponse | The response value to set, overriding current value

 opts = {
   datasource: "tranquility", # String | The server name you would like data from